 - The bail is set.
 The amount varies, depending on the driver’s history and depending if the DUI was charged as a misdemeanor or as a felony.

 Being involved in a DUI can be a traumatic experience.
-Contact King Triton Bail Bonds if your loved one has been involved in a DUI in San Diego, Orange County, and LA and we will offer information about the bail amount and will expedite their release process.
+Contact King Triton Bail Bonds if your loved one has been involved in a DUI in San Diego and we will offer information about the bail amount and will expedite their release process.

 - You call us as soon as possible.